berlinplan/berlinplan.github.io/readme.md

   # Berlinplan.com

-<sub> Please think about following inquiries, considering the *gray texts* as supplementary information </sub>
+<sub> Kindly consider the following questions, with the grey texts as additional information. </sub>

 ### smarter smartphones, the cure for cancer, and the elimination of hunger in Africa if Slavery still presisted?